 you can choose from other Experiential Wildlife Tour activities and combine them with a Wildlife Safari themed around mongoose tracking which you can register for three hours along the Mweya Peninsular to learn about the mammals and their principle enemy the African Cobra.
 Hippo census and bird counts which can be booked through MuAfrika Adventures or through the Uganda Wildlife Authority or the Mweya Information center in Queen Elizabeth National Park.

-MuAfrika Adventures Limited offers you affordable, memorable and a once in a life time Lion Tracking Experiential activity that can be combined with a boat safari on Kazinga channel.
+MuAfrika Adventures Limited offers you affordable, memorable and once-in-lifetime Lion Tracking Experiential activity that can be combined with a boat safari on the Kazinga channel.

 Suggested Itineraries that can include Lion Tracking Experiential Activity;